OneDevGuy/mogwai-api/README.md

 You may write your own.
 Any API that conforms to the specification in this document, and returns the same results as the reference implementation(s) can be considered a valid mogwai-api.

 It is recommended, but not required, that you "Pretty Print" JSON output return values.
 However, note that, in order to make direct comparisons, the "test" route should collapse all extraneous whitespace (remove carriage returns, collapse multiple spaces to one space); this will ensure that output and hashes of that output are identical on different systems.
+Conformant JSON for comparisons need to:

+* Trim leading and trailing space
+* Remove carriage return and line feed \r \n
+* Replace tab with space
+* Collapse multiple spaces to a single splace
+* Remove space after { } \[ \] and end of quote "
+* Allow space after , :

 # core dependency
 All implementations will need to connect to a full mogwaid node to provide up-to-the-moment information.
 The means of connecting is left as an implementation specific detail for each language and environment.